Khoo Soo Seang

-Datuk Khoo Soo Seang (邱思祥) is a Malaysian politician of the Malaysian Chinese Association (MCA), a major party in Malaysia's previous governing Barisan Nasional (BN) coalition.
+Khoo Soo Seang (邱思祥) is a Malaysian politician and teacher who served as the Member of Parliament (MP) for Tebrau from May 2013 to May 2018.
+He is a member of the Malaysian Chinese Association (MCA), a component party of the Barisan Nasional (BN) coalition.

 Politic career

 Khoo was the Member of Parliament for Tebrau constituency, in Johor for one term from 2013 to 2018.

 Khoo was elected during the 2013 general elections, when he defeated People's Justice Party (PKR) candidate Choong Shiau Yoon with a majority of 1,767 votes.
 Khoo earned 39,985 votes compared to his opponent with only 38,218 votes.

 In the 2018 general elections, Khoo do not seek re-election for the Tebrau constituency which was contested by MCA's vice-president Dr. Hou Kok Chung instead as BN candidate.